 The Caribbean is a multi-lingual region, so you may come around people speaking French, Dutch, or even Chinese.
 However, English is popular among the locals of the Caribbean even though in some countries like Jamaica, they have their pidgin styled English.
 Communication won't be too difficult.

 All major hotels and resorts will have an internet connection.
 In many places, you will find an internet cafe as well.
 Using your mobile phone for calls and the internet can be expensive due to the roaming charges.
 It is advised to purchase a local Sim card.

 - Turks and Caicos Islands: Several islands on the east side of The Bahamas.
 A perfect spot for beaches with many tiny islets and a laid-back atmosphere.

-- St. Lucia: Beautifull beaches and an almost 1 meter (3.3 feet) high peak.
+- St. Lucia: Beautifull beaches and an almost 1 km (0.6 Miles) high peak.
 Visit the Pidgeon Island National Park and the British from the Seven Years' War.

 - Jamaica: Powdery white sand beaches with the Seven Mile Beach, the Negril Cliffs, and in the east the Blue Mountains.
 See the birthplace of Bob Marley (Nine Mile), or visit one of the many rum bars of Kingston.

 - Antigua and Barbuda: Antiqua is the more populated island and part of the British Commonwealth.
 The capital St. John's has a nice port with lots of shops and restaurants.
 Visit the Shirley Heights Lookout with a nice view over the island and beaches.

 - Dominican Republic: The larger half of one of the biggest Caribean islands.
 With the beautiful coast of Cibao and the rugged cliffs of Los Haitises or the warm sea at Punta Cana in the east.